Social Work and Community Development

 In a study by the Urban Institute, researchers suggested that this empowerment leads to long-lasting and sustainable community improvement.
 The problem is that people often lack confidence in their own ability to generate a change.
-The solution to building this skillset and knowledge base lies within community development — a tactic that social workers spend their careers perfecting.
+The solution to building this skillset and knowledge base lies within community development — a tactic that community social workers spend their careers perfecting.

 The Role of a Social Worker in Community Development